Jim Haynes: Edinburgh

-He attended some classes at the University of Edinburgh and, among other writing and musical activities, helped to found the Traverse Theatre and the Edinburgh Festival Fringe via his bookshop 'The Paperbacl'.
+He attended some classes at the University of Edinburgh and, among other writing and musical activities, helped to found the Traverse Theatre and the Edinburgh Festival Fringe via his bookshop 'The Paperback'.
 He opened the Paperback Bookshop in George Square in 1959, which is documented as "Britain’s first paperback-only bookshop".
 The bookshop was one of the first in the UK to stock Lady Chatterley's Lover.

 In 1962, Haynes co-produced the Edinburgh Writer's Conference with John Calder and Sonia Orwell.
 In 1963 Haynes and Calder and Kenneth Tynan created an International Drama Conference which ended in a scandal, a nude young woman being involved in a happening.

 London

 In 1966 Haynes relocated to London, in the middle of the "Swinging Sixties".
 He became deeply involved in the underground cultural scene, co-founding the alternative paper International Times, known as "I.T.", together with Barry Miles, John Hopkins, and others.

 In September 1967 Haynes co-founded the Drury Lane Arts Lab space for mixed-media, which closed in late 1969.
 That year he co-launched with William Levy, Germaine Greer and Heathcote Williams Suck newspaper in Amsterdam to promote sexual freedom; it was also distributed in the United Kingdom.
 The first issue contained a long and unrestrainedly descriptive erotic poem attributed to W. H. Auden and an explicit photo of Germaine Greer.
 In 1968 he co-founded Videoheads with Jack Henry Moore in London.